How to Hire a Criminal Attorney

 If someone is too busy to meet you in person, listen to you and answer any questions you might have, then you should question whether or not he will have enough time to help you successfully fight the charges you are facing.
 Peter M. Liss is available to clients at all hours of the day thanks to his 24-hour live answering service.
 As a solo practitioner, he offers each client personalized and dedicated service.

 When trying to find the best attorney, check rating sites like Yelp and Google, but don’t forget to check AVVO, a top legal website that offers ratings and reviews for 95% of all American lawyers.
 I have 75 five-star reviews and a near perfect rating on the site.
 Also, see if he has any prestigious awards or honors.
 For example, I have an AV rating from Martindale-Hubbell, meaning my fellow attorneys have judged me to demonstrate the highest level of legal skills and standards in the field.

 You may also want to check the State Bar Association website to see if he has any complaints, misconduct charges or malpractice accusations against him.
 In my case, the answer is no.

 Don’t Trust Someone Who Guarantees Your Outcome

-A good attorney should be able to evaluate your case and give you a fair assessment of your situation and what his track record has been with similar cases.
-While knowing how he has fared in the past is a good indicator of how he will perform in the future, no one can guarantee how a criminal case will end up.
-Attorneys who promise you’ll be found not guilty, are selling you a line, not the truth.
+A trustworthy attorney should be able to evaluate your case and give you a fair assessment of your situation and what his track record has been with similar cases.
+While knowing how he has fared in the past is a good indicator of how he will perform in the future, no one can guarantee how a criminal case will end.
+Attorneys who promise a not guilty verdict are selling you a line, not the truth.